osmandapp/web/main/docs/user/personal/profiles.md

 <InfoIncompleteArticle/>

 Each profile is available for full customization.
+There are the next profiles by default: _Browse map, Driving, Cycling, Walking, Truck, Motorcycle, Public transport, Boat, Aircraft, Skiing, Horseback riding_. ```Truck, Motorcycle, Aircraft and Horseback riding profiles are switched off by default.
+You need to activate these profiles.```

 In fact, each profile can become a separate application for the needs of the user.
+Of course, you can create your own profile with full customization for your needed.

 To start setting up an application profile: